danmayer/coverband/README.md

 ## Resources

-These notes of kind of for myself, but if anyone is seriously interested in contributing to the project, these resorces might be helpfu.
+These notes of kind of for myself, but if anyone is seriously interested in contributing to the project, these resources might be helpful.
 I learned a lot looking at various existing projects and open source code.

 ##### Ruby Std-lib Coverage